sroze1/nc-news/README.md

 - If you cannot see any information on the page, try and refresh and it should work as it has been tested thoroughly.
 The requests may sometimes be slow!

+Further instructions on how to use this web app can be viewed on the deployed site homepage.

 Thank you for your time.

 Technologies used: Tailwind CSS towards end of project window + React-icons, ReactJS, SQL for backend